 Thrombosis associated with dialysis catheters can be divided into several types, including fibrin sheath formation along the length of the central vein catheter, intraluminal thrombosis of the catheter, catheter tip thrombosis, and central vein wall thrombosis leading to deep vein thrombosis (1).
 Thrombosis related to cuffed catheter tip is a common clinical scenario that is often a significant therapeutic problem in hemodialysis patients.
 The incidence of asymptomatic catheter tip-related thrombosis varies widely, but has been reported in 8% to 66% of patients (2).
-In the study of Li et al., 38 patients with transjugular dialysis catheters were examined, among which the causes of catheter dysfunction were the formation of fibrin sheath in 21 cases (55.2%), catheter tip thrombosis (3).
-Also, in the study of Dilek et al., the rate of thrombosis and 4 cases (10.5%) of intracatheter thrombosis (3).
-Also, in the study of Dilek et al., the rate of thrombosis formation at the tip of the catheter in the right atrium was 18% (4).
+In the study of Li et al., 38 patients with transjugular dialysis catheters were examined, among which the causes of catheter dysfunction were the formation of fibrin sheath in 21 cases (55.2%), catheter tip thrombosis in 7 cases (18.4%), 3 cases (7.8%) of vein thrombosis and 4 cases (10.5%) of intracatheter thrombosis (3).
+Also, in the study of Dilek et al., the rate of thrombus formation at the tip of the catheter in the right atrium was 18% (4).